ashandore/CppCoreGuidelines/README.md

 The Guidelines are a constantly evolving document without a strict "release" cadence.
 Bjarne Stroustrup periodically reviews the document and increments the version number in the introduction.
 [Checkins that increment the version number](https://github.com/isocpp/CppCoreGuidelines/releases) are tagged in git.

 Many of the guidelines make use of the header-only Guidelines Support Library.
 One implementation is available at [GSL: Guidelines Support Library](https://github.com/Microsoft/GSL).

+## Luminaire style additions

+This version of the C++ Core Guidelines includes a section laying out Luminaire's agreed-upon style rules for C++.
+This section does concern itself with the kind of low-level issues that the guidelines as a whole avoid.
+In the few cases where they contradict stylistic rules in the core guidelines, Luminaire's style rules take priority.

+Luminaire's style rules will ideally be supported by a tool like `clang-format`.
+But they aren't yet.

 ## Background and scope